Jealous of the Angels: Popularity and fame

 "Jealous of the Angels" – a song inspired by her father – became popular in the UK after it was played by broadcaster Simon Bates on his Simon Bates at Breakfast show on Smooth Radio as part of the Our Tune strand on May 14, 2012, that had featured a story about loss.
 The song was quickly picked among the station's Top 10 Most Played for the week, and went on to receive over two million views on YouTube.
 It was also picked up by other UK radio networks, including BBC Radio 2, where Terry Wogan featured it on his Sunday morning Weekend Wogan show.
 It was also added to the BBC Radio 1 playlist.

 Music video

 Bostic released a sentimental music video of the song on her YouTube channel.
-It displays Bostic singing and playing solo on her piano.
-It also shows her browsing the family photo album and memorabilia and then writing a letter to her dead father.
-The video finishes with her visiting her father's grave and putting some flowers and the letter addressed to "Dad" with the final shot of the tombstone that says: "BOSTIC, JAMES REGAN, May 18, 1940 – Feb 16, 1996".
+Most of the video displays Bostic singing and playing the song on her piano.
+At the beginning, she browses the family photo album and memorabilia by taking a duplicate copy of a picture with her.
+Later at a coffee shop, she buys coffee and writes a letter to her late father.
+The video finishes with her visiting her father's grave, setting down a bouquet of flowers and the letter addressed to "Dad" with the final shot of the tombstone that says: "BOSTIC, JAMES REGAN, May 18, 1940 – Feb 16, 1996".